Lionel Barrymore: Personal life

 Barrymore was married twice, to actresses Doris Rankin and Irene Fenwick, a one-time lover of his brother, John.
 Doris's sister Gladys was married to Lionel's uncle Sidney Drew, which made Gladys both his aunt and sister-in-law.
 Doris Rankin bore Lionel two daughters, Ethel Barrymore II and Mary Barrymore.
 Neither child survived infancy.
 Barrymore never truly recovered from the deaths of his girls and their loss undoubtedly strained his marriage to Doris Rankin, which ended in 1922.
 Years later Barrymore developed a fatherly affection for Jean Harlow, who was born about the same time as his daughters.
 When Harlow died in 1937, Barrymore and Clark Gable mourned her as though she had been family.

-Politics
+Political views

 Barrymore was a Republican.
 In 1944, he attended the massive rally organized by David O. Selznick in the Los Angeles Coliseum in support of the Dewey-Bricker ticket as well as Governor Earl Warren of California, who would become Dewey's running mate in 1948 and later the Chief Justice of the United States.
 The gathering drew 93,000, with Cecil B. DeMille as the master of ceremonies and with short speeches by Hedda Hopper and Walt Disney.
 Among the others in attendance were Ann Sothern, Ginger Rogers, Randolph Scott, Adolphe Menjou, Gary Cooper, Edward Arnold, William Bendix, and Walter Pidgeon.